30+ Lies You Were Told as a Kid—That You Probably Still Believe

 Cracking your knuckles will give you arthritis

-It might gross out the people around you, but that's about it.
-Experts at Harvard conducted several studies that compared arthritis rates among people who never cracked their knuckles and those who had done it habitually for years and found no raised risk of arthritis in the knuckle crackers.
-Of course, frequent knuckle cracking can reduce grip strength, so maybe keep the habit to a minimum anyway.
+It might gross out the people around you, but that’s about it.
+Experts at Harvard conducted several studies that compared arthritis rates among people who never cracked their knuckles and those who had done it habitually for years and found no significant difference.
+Of course, frequent knuckle cracking can reduce grip strength over time, so it could still be a good idea to keep the habit to a minimum.

 Check out the scientific explanations behind your quirky body reactions.